49% of pupils who have had contact with a STEM Ambassador and 61% of STEM Club members want a job that involves STEM, compared to 37% of all pupils

-What do STEM Ambassadors Do
+What do STEM Ambassadors do?

-- Mock job interviews
+- helping students with mock job interviews